OllieBurke/Tutorials/README.md

 ## The code structure -- metropolis
 1. The script `LISA_utils.py` is a utility script containing useful python functions.
 Such functions include an approximate parametric model for the LISA power spectral density, for example.
 2. The script `mcmc_func.py` includes the waveform model and scripts used to build the Metropolis sampler.
 3. The script `mcmc.py` executes the metropolis algorithm.
-Within this script, set `Generate_Plots = True` if you want to create movies as the sampler goes along.
+Within this script, set `Generate_Movies = True` if you want to create movies as the sampler goes along.
 4. The script `plotting_code.py` plots important parts of the sampler as it runs.
 It plots:
    1. Evolution of the proposed waveform as the points get closer and closer to the true waveform.
    2. The trace plot before burnin.